-On November 21, 2023, Metropolitan's Board of Directors chartered a Joint Task Force of Board Members and Member Agency Managers to oversee the development of the CAMP4W process and Master Plan.
+On November 21, 2024, Metropolitan's Board of Directors chartered a Joint Task Force of Board Members and Member Agency Managers to oversee the development of the CAMP4W process and Master Plan.
 CAMP4W was designed to include the following components:

-- Climate and Growth Scenarios: Utilize climate scenarios-based on RCP 8.5 as set by the Board and regularly updated to reflect real-world conditions and climate risks-to assess and set ranges of variability of water supplies from the State Water Project, the Colorado River, and regional hydrology as well as regional growth scenarios that indicate demands of different Member Agencies. - Time-Bound Targets: Set near-, mid-, and long-term targets for core supply, flex supply, local agency supply, storage, equitable supply reliability, conservation, demand management and efficiency programs, and other targets as needed and identified. - Framework for Climate Decision-Making and Reporting: Establish a Climate Decision-Making Framework for the Board of Directors to align Metropolitan's project-level investments with a set of Evaluative Criteria developed to match the values and priorities of the Board while
+- Climate and Growth Scenarios: Utilize climate scenarios-based on RCP 8.5 as set by the Board and regularly updated to reflect real-world conditions and climate risks-to assess and set ranges of variability of water supplies from the State Water Project, the Colorado River, and regional hydrology as well as regional growth scenarios that indicate demands of different Member Agencies. - Time-Bound Targets: Set targets to achieve by 2026, 2032, and 2045 for efficiency, conservation (including GPCD across the entire service area), system interconnection, water supply, equity and affordability, and other targets as needed and identified. - Framework for Climate Decision-Making and Reporting: Establish a Climate Decision-Making Framework for the Board of Directors to align Metropolitan's project-level investments with a set of Evaluative Criteria developed to match the values and priorities of the Board while

 - complementing Member Agencies' individual plans and investments.
-The framework is part of an adaptive management approach and provides a platform for regular reporting-at least annually-on progress toward the targets and other indicators established by the master plan. - Policies, Initiatives, and Partnerships: Implement policies, initiatives, and regional partnerships that will achieve the resource-based and policy-based targets in order to address

-(1) the range of potential regional supply gaps among Member Agencies and (2) infrastructure or financial constraints. - Business Models and Funding Strategies: Assess and recommend business model options and rate enhancements-as well as strategies to secure funding at the State and Federal levels-that help achieve the targets while ensuring long term financial sustainability, equity, and affordability.
+The framework is part of an adaptive management approach and provides a platform for regular reporting-at least annually-on progress toward the targets and other indicators established by the master plan. - Policies, Initiatives, and Partnerships: Implement policies, initiatives, and regional partnerships that will achieve the resource-based and policy-based targets in order to address the range of potential regional supply gaps among Member Agencies. - Business Models and Funding Strategies: Assess and recommend business model options and rate enhancements-as well as strategies to secure funding at the State and Federal levels-that help achieve the targets while ensuring long term financial sustainability, equity, and affordability.